Great Dane: Health

-Great Danes, like most giant dogs, have a fast metabolism.
-This results in more energy and food consumption per pound of dog than in small breeds.
+Like most giant dogs, Great Danes have a fairly slow metabolism.
+This results in less energy and less food consumption per pound of dog than in small breeds.
 They have some health problems that are common to large breeds, including bloat (gastric dilatation volvulus).

 Nutrition plays a role in this breed's health.
 Bloat, or gastric dilatation-volvulus (GDV), is the greatest killer of Great Danes.
 To avoid bloat, a rest period of 40 minutes to one hour after meals is recommended before exercise.

 A 2024 UK study found the average life expectancy of the breed to be 10.6 years, compared to an average of 12.7 for purebreeds and 12 for crossbreeds.
 A 2005 Swedish study of insurance records found 83% of Great Danes died by the age of 10, higher than the overall rate of 35% of dogs dying by the age of 10.

 Dilated cardiomyopathy and many congenital heart diseases are also commonly found in the Great Dane, leading to its nickname: the heartbreak breed, in conjunction with its shorter lifespan.
 Great Danes also may carry the merle gene, which is part of the genetic makeup that creates the harlequin colouring.
 The merle gene is an incomplete dominant, meaning only one copy of the gene is needed to show the merle colouring; two merle genes produce excessive white markings and many health issues such as deafness, blindness, or other debilitating ocular issues.
 Another relevant gene for the breed is the harlequin gene.
 For the dog to have the harlequin colour, both a copy of the merle gene and one of the harlequin gene are needed.
 Homozygosity at the affected locus for the harlequin gene is lethal for dogs already at the embryonic stage.

 Great Danes can also develop wobbler disease, a condition affecting the vertebral column.
 Since these dogs grow at a rapid rate, the bones in their vertebrae can push up against the spinal cord and cause weakness in the legs.
 This can be treated with surgery or may heal itself over time.

 Like many larger breeds, Great Danes are at particular risk for hip dysplasia.